Feb. 24, 2021

 - Prioritize job-creating, energy-saving, and community-affirming zero-waste solutions for waste management.

-The report was written by Earthjustice (Jonathan Smith, Staff Attorney; Jasmine Jennings, Associate Attorney; Victoria Bogdan Tejada, Associate Attorney) and the Vermont Law School Environmental Advocacy Clinic (Rachel Stevens, Staff Attorney; Brittany Forrest, Student Clinician; Justin Wood, Student Clinician) with the assistance of Leslie Herrera, Litigation Assistant, Earthjustice; and Heather Gill-Frerking, Taylor Tavormina, and Veronica Ung-Kono, Student Clinicians, Vermont Law School Environmental Advocacy Clinic.
+The report was written by Earthjustice (Jonathan Smith, Senior Attorney; Jasmine Jennings, Associate Attorney; Victoria Bogdan Tejada, Associate Attorney) and the Vermont Law School Environmental Advocacy Clinic (Rachel Stevens, Staff Attorney; Brittany Forrest, Student Clinician; Justin Wood, Student Clinician) with the assistance of Leslie Herrera, Litigation Assistant, Earthjustice; and Heather Gill-Frerking, Taylor Tavormina, and Veronica Ung-Kono, Student Clinicians, Vermont Law School Environmental Advocacy Clinic.